rachelando/scaffolding/source/1-accessibility.rst

 ----------------------

 Web accessibility means that websites, tools, and technologies are designed and developed **so that people with disabilities can use them** [#]_.
-This includes questions like, "How would someone with blindness or low vision understand the content of this webpage?" or "Is this button large enough for someone with low motor skills to be able to click it easily?"

 .. raw:: html